elainesong7/CoronavirusTrackerMalaysia/README.md

 # CoronavirusTrackerMalaysia

 This web application was built using the API from [APIFY](https://apify.com/).
-The app was created to show the latest COVID-19 Malaysia and also the Rate of Recovery and Fatality.
+The app was created to show the latest COVID-19 cases in Malaysia and also the Rate of Recovery and Fatality.

 [View Here](https://optimistic-poitras-26492e.netlify.app/)